 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Dutch Bros, Inc. (BROS) Investors and Encourages Investors to Contact the Firm Before May 1, 2023

-/EIN News/ -- NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Dutch Bros, Inc. (“Dutch Bros” or the “Company”) (NYSE: BROS) securities during the period from March 1, 2022 through May 11, 2022 (the “Class Period”).
+NEW YORK, March 03, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Dutch Bros, Inc. ("Dutch Bros" or the "Company") BROS securities during the period from March 1, 2022 through May 11, 2022 (the "Class Period").
 Investors have until May 1, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Dutch Bros operates and franchises drive-thru shops that focus on serving hand-crafted beverages.